score-json/json/TSF/trustable/assumptions-of-use/AOU-29.md

 normative: true
 ---

-The integrator shall check the security tab in the github UI on a regular basis and analyze and fix or dismiss any outstanding CVEs.
+The integrator shall check the security tab in the github UI on a regular basis, analyze and either fix or dismiss any outstanding CVEs.